shaoqiangzhang/SCENA/README.md

 stopCluster(cl)
 ```

-*##Note2: K is the number of K-nearest neighbors; T is the number of matrix iterations, X1~X5 are top number of selected features.*
+*##__Note2__: K is the number of K-nearest neighbors; T is the number of matrix iterations, X1~X5 are top number of selected features.*

-If your computer supports GPU computing, you can clustering in parallel with CPU+GPU.
+Alternatively, if your computer supports GPU computing, you can do clustering in parallel with CPU+GPU as follows.

 ```
 library(gpuR)